gotson/komga-website/src/guides/scan-analysis-refresh.md

 By default, Komga will scan your libraries regularly.

+### Deep scan

+This will force the scanner to compare all scanned books with the ones stored in the database.
+Normally this is not required, as Komga uses the last modified time of the parent folders to decide whether to compare books, but some filesystems may behave differently.

+Trigger a Deep Scan if Komga is missing some books after a scan.

 ## What happens during a Scan?

 Komga will generate a library representation of your files on disk.
 A Komga library does _not_ represent exactly your folder structure.